Savadow/100-Days-of-Code/README.md

 - `day_23.py`
 > Turtle Crossing Game: A turtle crossing game using OOP and the Turtle class.
 You can
 > only move up using the `Up Arrow`

+- `day_24.py`
+> Mail Merge: A simple mail merge program

+- `day_25.py`
+> U.S. States Guessing Game: A game to guess all 50 states in the U.S. using turtle and
+> pandas